machengwei1024/Jian-Ghost/README-EN.md

 This theme also provides a charge version, in fact,fee version can be modified and remove the magic of the bottom of the page information and timely updates to receive e-mail notification;

-Charges only $8, please contact me if you want to buy, I will leave your site on this page； E-mail : i@weic96.cn
+Charges only $8, please contact me if you want to buy, I will stay your site on this page； E-mail : i@weic96.cn

 ### Use